gospeldesk/www.gospeldesk.org/_posts/0000-01-01-toward-a-synaxis-of-the-gospels.md

 ### In the Kingdom

 I arranged the individuals within the Kingdom in seven groups, according to the measure of their faith as recorded in the Gospels.
+This can be seen as loosely related to the proskomedia, adapted for the specific individuals we find in the Gospels.

 1. The **Deisis**: Christ Himself; the Virgin Mary, Mother of God; and St. John the Forerunner
 1. The **Predecessors** of Christ, such as Righteous Joseph, and Righteous Simeon and